 Fuxin, China, 1980

 Recent and past histories, intransigent conflicts and tensions, sequential flashes of hand-created images – these are the irrevocable features of Sun Xun’s artistic practice that fuses the line between art and animation.
-A graduate from the Printmaking Department of the China Academy of Arts, Sun Xun was a professor at the prestigious Academy before founding in 2006 his own Animation Studio, entitled π.
+A graduate from the Printmaking Department of the China Academy of Arts in 2005, Sun Xun was a professor at the prestigious Academy before founding in 2006 his own Animation Studio, entitled π.
 His work primarily involves making images using various materials such as colour powder, woodcuts and traditional ink, and collating these to produce a film, which is often presented in an immersive setting.
 Sun Xun’s art thus acts as a theatre of memory, replete with shuttering sequences and jarring juxtapositions of surrealistic and recognisable images, which collectively serve to scrape the uncontested surface of politicised truth.

 Sun Xun was born in 1980 and raised in Fuxin, located in the North East of China.
 While most of the country was in the throes of reinventing itself along the tenets of Deng Xiaoping’s economic reform, the area Sun Xun grew up in remained largely the old mining county he was born into: propaganda blared from loudspeakers, uniform workers shuffled past, flags fluttered hailing a “New China” in its premature infancy .
 Such national historicity, flawed and disparate, sowed the seeds for the vital narrative that pervades Sun Xun’s visual artistry.
 It also laid the foundation for his work’s most imperative question: which history does China wish to remember and which does it seek to be a part of?

-Crucially, the two above-mentioned characters come together in “The New China”, a video and immersive exhibition that was staged at the Hammer Museum in 2008.
+Crucially, the two above-mentioned characters come together in the early work “The New China”, a video and immersive exhibition that was staged at the Hammer Museum in 2008.
 As the title suggests, the work directly refers to the missionary book Sun Xun was gifted several years prior but also refers to the nation’s own projected efforts at reinvention.
 At the centre of the exhibit, above the screened film, is a geographical outline of China, across which the word ‘History’ is painted in black.
 On either side runs a banner, inscribed with the words ‘Lie’ and ‘Farce’.
 The declaration of deceit is summated by the profile of the magician that stands above, flanked on either side by two gigantic mosquitoes that have pierced into the outline of China and are identifiably feasting.

-Sun Xun thus builds an allegory for the covert and corruptive practices that occur under the surface in his native country.
-He expresses how as a people his compatriots have accepted the deception despite its illegality and permitted the authorities to feast on their efforts.
+Sun Xun thus builds an allegory for the covert practices that occur under the surface in his native country – a dialogue that can also apply to other notions across the globe.
+He expresses how people have accepted deception despite its illegality and permitted the authorities to feast on their efforts.
 He also poses the question of how his nation is perceived abroad.
-At the end of the day, which history, both internally and externally, will be canonised and accepted?
-This position is revisited throughout his works and by other characters too: tenebrous crows in “21KE” (2010), harrowing owls in “Undefined Revolution” (2012), a lonesome intellectual on the brink of animalism in “Some Actions Which Haven’t Been Defined Yet in the Revolution” (2011).
-Throughout, Sun Xun probes; crucially, however, he does not provide answers.
+At the end of the day he asks a more global question: which history, both internally and externally, will be canonised and accepted?
+Ultimately, Sun Xun probes.He crucially, however, does not provide answers.
 The main leap has been taken and that has been to question, to adopt a critical stance, to not simply accept.
 Sun Xun’s works are alternative histories, which beautifully rendered, thrive off the fear they instill, the perplexion they instigate and the dark inquisitive attraction they project.

 “Sun Xun” Mathieu Borysevicz, July – October, 2008; http://hammer.ucla.edu/exhibitions/detail/exhibition_id/80

 “Sun Xun：There is no standard in art” ArtWorld interview with Sun Xun, China Contemporary Art Award, 2010, p.
 267